belgianmobileid/doc/_OIDC/identification.md

 # Overview

-itsme® API is based on the Authorization Code Flow of OpenID Connect 1.0.
+itsme API is based on the Authorization Code Flow of OpenID Connect 1.0.
 The API can be used to verify your end-users' identity and obtain some information about them.
 For the exact user data that can be requested, please see the <a href="#authorization-request">Authorization Request</a> parameters.

-The diagram below describes the **Identification** process and how your systems should integrate with itsme® :
+The diagram below describes the **Identification** process and how your systems should integrate with itsme :

  ![Sequence diagram describing the OpenID flow](/doc/public/images/OpenID_SeqDiag.png)

 To get to this result please make sure you

 <ol>
-  <li>add itsme® button to your front-end page so the user can indicate he wishes to authenticate with itsme® : <a href="https://design.itsme-id.com/499ca0b4f/p/9567c9-itsme-button" target="blank">itsme® button specifications</a>.</li>
+  <li>add itsme button to your front-end page so the user can indicate he wishes to authenticate with itsme : <a href="https://design.itsme-id.com/499ca0b4f/p/9567c9-itsme-button" target="blank">itsme button specifications</a>.</li>
   <li>create the <a href="#AuthNReq" >Authorization Request</a> to authenticate the User.
-This request will redirect the user to the itsme® app. itsme® will then authenticates the user by asking him
+This request will redirect the user to the itsme app. itsme will then authenticates the user by asking him
     <ul type>
-	  <li>to scan the QR code on the itsme® sign-in page</li>
+	  <li>to scan the QR code on the itsme sign-in page</li>
       <li>authorize the release of some information to your application</li>
-      <li>to provide his credentials (itsme® code, fingerprint or FaceID)</li>
+      <li>to provide his credentials (itsme code, fingerprint or FaceID)</li>
     </ul><br>It is also in this Authorization Request that you will be able to request claims about the user and the Identification event.</li>
-  <li><a href="#AuthNResp" >collect the Authorization Code</a> once the user has been authenticated and redirected by itsme® to your mobile or web application.</li>
+  <li><a href="#AuthNResp" >collect the Authorization Code</a> once the user has been authenticated and redirected by itsme to your mobile or web application.</li>
   <li><a href="#TokenReq" >exchange the Authorization Code for an ID token</a> (e.g. identifying the user) and an Access Token.</li>
-  <li>Obtain the additional claims by <a href="#UserInfoReq" >presenting the access token to the itsme® UserInfo Endpoint</a> if the required claims are not returned in the ID token.</li>
+  <li>Obtain the additional claims by <a href="#UserInfoReq" >presenting the access token to the itsme UserInfo Endpoint</a> if the required claims are not returned in the ID token.</li>
   <li>Confirm the success of the operation and display a success message.</li>
 </ol>